Archie Hamilton: Background and education

 Hamilton is the second son of the 3rd Baron Hamilton of Dalzell, a Lord-in-waiting to the Queen.
-The title was originally granted to Hamilton's great-grandfather, John Hamilton, 1st Baron Hamilton of Dalzell, who was a Liberal politician, and had been inherited by his second son, Gavin Hamilton, 2nd Baron Hamilton of Dalzell, also a Liberal politician, before passing to his nephew, Hamilton's father.
+The title was created for Hamilton's great-grandfather, John Hamilton, 1st Baron Hamilton of Dalzell, who was a Liberal politician, and was inherited by his second son, Gavin Hamilton, 2nd Baron Hamilton of Dalzell, also a Liberal politician, before passing to his nephew, Hamilton's father.
 His mother, Rosemary Coke, was a daughter of Major Sir John Spencer Coke, son of Thomas Coke, 2nd Earl of Leicester; her maternal grandfather was Harry Lawson, 1st Viscount Burnham.

 He is the younger brother of the 4th Baron Hamilton of Dalzell, and was born at Beckington Castle, Beckington, Somerset, which was then his parents' country house.
 He was educated at Eton College.

 Political career

-Hamilton was a Conservative Councillor in Kensington and Chelsea from 1968 to 1971.
+Hamilton was a Conservative councillor in Kensington and Chelsea from 1968 to 1971.
 He initially attempted to enter Parliament for Dagenham at the February and October 1974 elections, but was defeated by Labour's veteran incumbent, John Parker.

 He won the seat of Epsom and Ewell at a 1978 by-election.
 He held it until his retirement from Parliament in 2001.

 During his Parliamentary career he served as Parliamentary Private Secretary (PPS) to the Secretary of State for Energy (1979–81) and Transport (1981–82).
 From 1982 to 1984, he was Assistant Conservative Whip.
 In 1984 he became Lord Commissioner to HM Treasury, a position he held until 1986.
 From 1986 to 1987, Hamilton was Parliamentary Under-Secretary of State at the Ministry of Defence.

 He also served as PPS to Prime Minister Margaret Thatcher (1987–88), Minister of State, Ministry of Defence (Armed Forces Minister, 1988–93) and was created a Privy Councillor in 1991.
 He was Chairman of the 1922 Committee from 1997 to 2001.

 Whilst an MP, he sat on the Standards and Privileges Committee (regarding Ethics of the Lords and Commons) in 1996.
 From 1994 to 1997, he also served on the Intelligence and Security Committee.

 He was knighted in 1994.
 On 13 May 2005 it was announced that he would be created a life peer, and the peerage was gazetted on 17 June 2005 as Baron Hamilton of Epsom, of West Anstey in the County of Devon.

 Since 2015, he has sat on the Joint Committee for the National Security Strategy.

+In March 2025, Hamilton made remarks during a House of Lords debate on the Holocaust Memorial and Learning Centre Bill that drew criticism; he later withdrew the comments and apologised.